seasonedcc/composable-functions/README.md

 ### sequence

 It works exactly like the `pipe` function __but the shape of the result__ is different.
-Instead of returning only the result of the last domain function, it will save every result along the way, resulting them all in a tuple similar to the `all` function.
+Instead of returning only the result of the last domain function, it will save every result along the way, returning them all in a tuple similar to the `all` function.

 ```ts
 const a = makeDomainFunction(z.number())(async (aNumber) => String(aNumber))